-Lewy body dementia, also known as dementia with Lewy bodies, is the second most common type of progressive dementia after Alzheimer's disease dementia.
-Protein deposits, called Lewy bodies, develop in nerve cells in the brain regions involved in thinking, memory and movement (motor control).
+Lewy body dementia is the second most common type of dementia after Alzheimer's disease.
+Protein deposits called Lewy bodies develop in nerve cells in the brain.
+The protein deposits affect brain regions involved in thinking, memory and movement.
+This condition is also known as dementia with Lewy bodies.

 - Movement disorders.
-Signs of Parkinson's disease (parkinsonian signs), such as slowed movement, rigid muscles, tremor or a shuffling walk may occur.
-This can also result in falls.
+Signs of Parkinson's disease, known as parkinsonian signs, may occur.
+These symptoms include slowed movement, rigid muscles, tremor or a shuffling walk.
+This can cause the person to fall.

-- Fluctuating attention.
+- Varying attention.
 Episodes of drowsiness, long periods of staring into space, long naps during the day or disorganized speech are possible.

-Lewy body dementia is characterized by the abnormal buildup of proteins into masses known as Lewy bodies.
-This protein is also associated with Parkinson's disease.
+Lewy body dementia is characterized by the buildup of proteins into masses known as Lewy bodies.
+This protein also is associated with Parkinson's disease.
 People who have Lewy bodies in their brains also have the plaques and tangles associated with Alzheimer's disease.

 A few factors seem to increase the risk of developing Lewy body dementia, including:

 - Age.
 People older than 60 are at greater risk.

 - Sex.
 Lewy body dementia affects more men than women.

 - Family history.
 Those who have a family member with Lewy body dementia or Parkinson's disease are at greater risk.

 Lewy body dementia is progressive.
 This means it gradually gets worse over time.
 As symptoms get worse, Lewy body dementia can lead to:

 - Severe dementia.